Aman Verma (footballer): Tamworth

 Aman Verma signed for Conference North side Tamworth on 27 June 2017, with the player signing a two-year deal with the club.
 Verma had been offered an extension at Torquay United, but decided to decline, and move closer to Leicestershire for family reasons.

 Verma made his Tamworth debut on the opening day of the 2017–18 season, in a home fixture against Bradford Park Avenue on 5 August 2017, a game the visitors won 1–0.

 In a very disappointing season for Tamworth, Verma was one of the brighter notes, and was nominated in the running to win the Supporters' Player of the Year, along with Connor Taylor and Andy Burns, an award eventually claimed by Connor Taylor on 23 April 2018.

 A very disappointing second half of the season saw Tamworth relegated from the Conference North on 23 April 2018.

 Aman managed to make 40 appearances, scoring 5 goals from midfield during the 2017–18 season with Tamworth.

 Following relegation to the newly formed Southern League Premier Central, Verma was one of four players still contracted to Tamworth for the 2018–19 season, along with Rhys Sharpe, Tom Shaw and Akwasi Asante.

 Aman was injured in a Southern League Premier Central fixture away at Biggleswade Town on 19 January 2019, following a collision with teammate Claudio Dias, and was substituted on the 7th minute, and replaced by Kieran Holsgrove.
 Biggleswade Town won the match 3–0, which turned out to be the last match for manager Dennis Greene, who was relieved of his duties the following day.

 Following the injury, Verma didn't feature for Tamworth for the remainder of the season, he managed to make 23 appearances, and scored one goal, as Tamworth finished in 12th position in their first season in the Southern League Premier Central.

 Nuneaton Borough

 On 11 June 2019, it was confirmed that Verma had signed for Southern League Premier Central rivals Nuneaton Borough.
 Aman managed 13 appearances, scoring one goal for the club, before been released on 18 November 2019.

 Mickleover Sports

 On 25 November 2019, Aman signed for Northern Premier League Premier League club Mickleover Sports.

 Ilkeston Town

 He signed for Northern Premier League Division One Midlands side Ilkeston Town on a free transfer in August 2021.

-International career

-Although currently uncapped, Verma is eligible to represent both England and India at international level.